helmedeiros/bre-go/docs/architecture/decisions/0038-structured-telemetry-listener.md

 - A pre-tag external scientific test wires the listener to a test sink and verifies record contents for the four lifecycle paths (success, action panic, ctx cancellation, no-match).
-- The structured listener also gets exercised in the parity test fixture (`/tmp/bre-go-parity-fixture/`) to verify it integrates with the existing lifecycle without breaking any of the 11 scenario cases.
+- An external integration test fixture exercises the listener against the indexed adapter end-to-end to verify it integrates with the existing lifecycle without breaking any of the scenario cases.

-### What this closes about Phase 4

-Phase 4's five parity-closure releases ship in order:

-- v0.9.0 — `OpIn` set-membership + wildcard semantics (ADR-0034).
-- v0.10.0 — `OpNeq` post-filter + value-expression syntax (ADR-0035).
-- v0.11.0 — `RangeCondition` + custom post-filter hook (ADR-0036).
-- v0.12.0 — build-then-execute + concurrent Execute + hot reload (ADR-0037).
-- v0.13.0 — structured telemetry listener (this ADR).

-After v0.13.0 the indexed adapter has cleared every shape and operational gap the parity target exposes (within the documented intentional divergences: first-match vs last-match-wins, per-rule key-sets vs fixed dimensions).
-The next release work is Phase 5 (`engine/gorules` adapter, v0.14.0+), which still blocks on the upstream library's mid-2023 launch.